azekillDIABLO/omicron/README.md

 ### Features

 * Simple but nice looking terrain generation using perlin / simplex noise.
-* Over 60 blocks and more can be added with ease.
+* Over 70 blocks and more can be added with ease.
 * Supports plants (grass, flowers, trees, cactus) and transparency (glass).
 * Simple fluffy clouds in the sky (they don't move...
 Yet!).
 * Day / night cycles and a textured sky dome.
 * World changes persisted in a sqlite3 database.
 * Multiplayer support!
 (Well.
 Needs server first.)
-* An horrendous water system.
-(Disabled by default for good reasons).
 * Various biomes.
 (Including the newly created Mesa-Biome!)
+* Lakes and Water caves

 ### Download